 - Non-urgent samples taken out of hours at both RVI and Freeman (except blood cultures – see above) should be taken to the respective laboratory reception, where on call and night-shift staff will regularly refrigerate them throughout the night.

 - If in any doubt about the correct way to transport a specimen, please refer to the Transport of specimens section.

-PLEASE DO NOT send Microbiology samples in anything other than the approved containers.
+PLEASE DO NOT send Microbiology or Virology samples in anything other than the approved containers.

 Top tips for sending samples from RVI: